Andrew Kambugu

-Andrew Ddungu Kambugu is a Ugandan physician who serves as The Sande-McKinnell Executive Director at Uganda Infectious Disease Institute and a Honorary Senior lecturer at Makerere University College of Sciences.
-He is also an Adjunct Associate Professor at the University of Minnesota.
+Andrew Ddungu Kambugu is a Ugandan physician who serves as the Sande-McKinnell Executive Director at the Infectious Disease Institute in Uganda and an honorary senior lecturer at Makerere University College of Health Sciences.
+He is also an adjunct associate professor at the University of Minnesota.
 In July 2020, he was appointed to the United Nations 2021 Food System Scientific Group.

 Early life and education

 Kambugu was born on 22 February 1973 in Kampala, Uganda.
-He attended Buganda Road Primary School, King's College Budo for both O & A level and in 1992 he was enrolled at Makerere University, Uganda for a Bachelor of Medicine and surgery and a Masters degree in Medicine specialising in Internal Medicine graduating in 1997 and 2002 respectively.
-He is a trained fellow in infectious diseases from University of Manitoba.
+He attended Buganda Road Primary School and went on to King's College Budo for both his O and A levels.
+He studied medicine at Makerere University between 1992 and 2002, graduating with a master's degree in medicine.
+He then completed a fellowship in infectious diseases at the University of Utah and the University of Manitoba from 2002 to 2005, as well as a fellowship at the Royal College of Physicians in 2014.